Do Go On - 319 - Vincent Gigante, The Oddfather

 Stop it.

-That's why they call me Matty Tight Lips.
+That's why they call me

 I ain't saying nothing.

-See, honestly, you could be made Matt.
+See, honestly, you could be made, Matt.

 Matt, where were you yesterday?

-Your lips are so tight, it forms a trumpet-like seal.
 I want to tell you.

-We were supposed to meet for coffee.
+We're supposed to be it for coffee.

 You never turned up.